PRIVACY POLICY

 Opt-Out: https://www.linkedin.com/psettings/guest-controls/retargeting-opt-out

-Provider: XING AG, Dammtorstraße 29-32, 20354 Hamburg, Germany Data protection declaration: https://www.xing.com/app/share?op=data_protection
+Provider: XING AG, Dammtorstraße 29-32, 20354 Hamburg, Germany Privacy Policy: https://www.xing.com/app/share?op=data_protection

-17. Online social media presence
+17. Online presence in social media

 Provider: Facebook Ireland Ltd., 4 Grand Canal Square, Dublin 2, Ireland